p4ali/Notes/coursera/proglang_SML.md

 * for every abstract type-binding in BLAH, Name must have some binding that creates that type.
 ### abstract types
 Inside structure, the definitions of type compoments may or may not be exported (defined in signature); type components whose definitions are hidden are *abstract types*.

 ### functor
-A functor is a function from structures to structures; that is, a functor accepts one or more arguments, which are usually structures of a given signature, and produces a struacture as its result (which may a stucture of a same or different signature). see also [Functor, Applicative, and Monad](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html)
+A functor is a function from structures to structures; that is, a functor accepts one or more arguments, which are usually structures of a given signature, and produces a struacture (of the same signature) as its result. see also [Functor(函子), Applicative, and Monad](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html) and [category thoery(范畴论), morphism(态射), objects(物件)](http://zh.wikipedia.org/wiki/%E8%8C%83%E7%95%B4%E8%AE%BA)

 ## Sugars
 ```SML